VKSai43/EverydayTaskReminder/README.md

 This web based app is used for making a checklist and list of tasks for each of the checklist.

-It can be your checklist for planning a raod trip, a checklist for organising a socail event and many more day-to-day activities.
+It can be your checklist for planning a raod trip, a checklist for organising a social event and many more day-to-day activities.

 You can toggle the individual tasks as completed/todo or can toggle the whole checklist as done/to-do.